 Emergency Response Guidebook (ERG)

-Federal Transportation of Dangerous Goods Regulations require that CANUTEC be contacted in the event of a dangerous goods incident involving the rail, marine and aviation transportation modes as well as for dangerous goods included in class 1 (explosives), class 6.2 (infectious substances) and any accidental release from a cylinder that has suffered a catastrophic failure.
+Federal Transportation of Dangerous Goods Regulations require that CANUTEC be contacted in the event of a dangerous goods incident involving the road, rail, marine transportation modes when the incident results in:

 For further information, please contact CANUTEC at: